stacks-network/docs/guides-and-tutorials/running-a-signer/best-practices-to-run-a-signer.md

 - Distribute your voting power across multiple, distinct Signer public keys to mitigate the risk of loss or downtime from a single compromised key.
-- Each Signer should manage a separate subset of your total voting power to limit the impact of any single failure.
+- Each Signer should also limit voting power to a maximum amount and invite Stackers to use a different Signer when the limit is reached.

 ### Monitor new software releases